Published on: 17 April 2014 | Last updated: 24 December 2019

 Many properties offer free cancellation but it’s a good idea to check the conditions as these vary from property to property.

 There are lots of campsites along the Lazio coast, but quality is variable.
 Most are dominated by seasonal lets.
-There’s a reasonable campsite at Ostia which offers a good base for sightseeing in Rome and Ostia Antica and is good place to stay if you have a flight to catch.
+There’s a reasonable campsite at Ostia which offers a good base for sightseeing in Rome and Ostia Antica and is a good place to stay if you have a flight to catch.

 Transport and services